 The “I Kiss You” Home Page

-When you first visit Mahir’s home page, the header text excitedly says in all caps, “WELCOME TO MY HOME PAGE !!!!!!!!!
+When you first arrive at Mahir’s home page, the header text excitedly says in all caps, “WELCOME TO MY HOME PAGE !!!!!!!!!
 I KISS YOU !!!!!”
-From that point on, Mahir’s home page was called “I Kiss You” by Internet users.
+This is why Mahir’s home page is commonly called the “I Kiss You” site by Internet users.

 As you scroll down the page, there are several photos of Mahir doing things like playing Ping-Pong, showing off his accordion skills, and even tanning at the beach in a Speedo bathing suit.

 Mahir Cagri’s photos alone were entertaining enough.
 At first glance, you might have thought they were taken in the 1960s, not 1990s.